 The Sun was assigned a masculine gender and was greater than the Moon which was assigned a feminine gender.
 This pattern was modeled on earth by the kings and their queens.
 The kings appeared with skin darkened by the Sun.
 Their queens appeared with white skin, representing the Moon.

 The binary distinctions of the Horite Hebrew were based on observable patterns in nature.
 By observing celestial and earthly patterns they recognized that one of the entities in the binary set is superior to its other in visible ways.
 Thus, the biblical worldview is binary.
 It involves binary sets in which one of the entities of the set is superior in a visible way.
 This is quite different from the dualism of religions that emerged later.

 Religious traditions such as that of the Horite Hebrew develop in a traceable way from great antiquity.
 Such traditions are passed down through families, clans and tribes.
 The core belief of Christianity concerning the Son of God can be traced to Abraham and his Horite Hebrew ancestors, long before Judaism.
 In this sense, Christianity isn't original, but what it lacks in originality, it makes up for in antiquity and herein rests its authority.

-Related reading: Contextual Incongruities in Genesis; The Sun and Celestial Horses; The Urheimat of the Canaanite Y; Celestial Symbols that Speak of God; Was Abraham an Idol Worshipper?; The Sun and the Moon in Genesis; Who Were the Horites; Of Dung Beetles and Red Herrings; A Tent for the Sun; Boats and Cows of the Nilo-Saharans; Solar Symbolism Among the R1b Peoples
+Related reading: Contextual Incongruities in Genesis; The Sun and Celestial Horses; The Urheimat of the Canaanite Y; The Sun and the Sacred; The Sun and the Moon in Genesis; Of Dung Beetles and Red Herrings; A Tent for the Sun; Boats and Cows of the Nilo-Saharans; Solar Symbolism Among the R1b Peoples